redeclipse/redeclipse.github.io/docs/Debug.md

 ```
 bt full
 ```
-This will produce a backtrace, copy and paste this to an accessible place such as a crash report on the Red Eclipse forum or a paste service to be linked on [IRC](IRC).
+This will produce a backtrace, copy and paste this to an accessible place such as a crash report on the Red Eclipse forum or a paste service to be linked on ~~[IRC](IRC)~~.